Ladies and Gentlemen

 The Company has adequate internal control systems to monitor business processesfinancial reporting and compliance with applicable regulations.
 The systems areperiodically reviewed for identification of control deficiencies and formulation of timebound action plans to improve efficiency at all the levels.
-The Audit Committee of theBoard constantly reviews internal control systems and their adequacy significant riskareas observations made by the internal auditors on control mechanism and the operations of the Company andrecommendations made for corrective action through the internal audit reports.
+The Audit Committee of theBoard constantly reviews internal control systems and their adequacy significant riskareas observations made by the mechanism and the operations of the Company andrecommendations made for corrective action through the internal audit reports.
 TheCommittee reviews the statutory auditors' report key issues significant processes andaccounting policies The Directors and Management confirm that the Internal FinancialControls (IFC) are adequate with respect to the operations of the Company.
 A report ofAuditors pursuant to Section 143(3)(i) of the Companies Act 2013 certifying the adequacyof Internal Financial Controls is annexed with the Auditors Report.

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed Mr. M.D.Selvaraj MDS & Associates Company Secretary in practice toundertake the Secretarial Audit of the Company.
 The Secretarial Audit report is annexedherewith as

 Pursuant to Section 148 of the Companies Act 2013 read with the Companies (CostRecords and Audit) Amendment Rules 2014 the Directors on the recommendation of the AuditCommittee have appointed M/s.
 A.R.Ramasubramania Raja & Co. a firm of CostAccountants as the Cost Auditor of the Company for the financial year 2018 19

-Regulations 2015 Management Discussion and Analysis Report Report on CorporateGovernance and Auditors Certificate regardingcompliance of conditions of CorporateGovernance provided elsewhere in this Report forms part of the Directors' Report.
+Regulations 2015 Management Discussion and Analysis Report Report on CorporateGovernance and Auditors Certificate regarding compliance of conditions of CorporateGovernance provided elsewhere in this Report forms part of the Directors' Report.

 COMPOSITION OF AUDIT COMMITTEE AND VIGIL MECHANISM / WHISTLE BLOWER POLICY

 The Company has reconstituted the Audit Committee of the Board of Directors of theCompany and its composition and attendance are disclosed elsewhere in the Annual Report.The Company has devised a vigil mechanism in the form of a Whistle Blower Policy inpursuance of provisions of Section 177(10) of the Companies Act 2013 and the policy isexplained in corporate governance report and also posted on the website of company and canbe accessed at the link http://www. lakshmimills.com.
 During the year under review therewere no complaints received under this mechanism.

 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013

 The Company has in place a policy on Sexual Harassment of Women at Workplace in linewith the requirements of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013.
 An Internal Compliant Committee has been set up toredress complaints received.
 All employees (permanent contractual temporary trainees)are covered under this policy.
-There were no complaints received from any employee duringthe financial year 2016 - 17.
+There were no complaints received from any employee duringthe financial year 2017 - 18

 PARTICULARS OF EMPLOYEES

-Disclosures with respect to the remuneration of Directors and employees as requiredunder Section 197(12) of Companies Act 2013 and Rule 5 of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 has been appended as Annexure - 5 tothis Report.
+Disclosures with respect to the remuneration of Directors and employees as requiredunder Section 197(12) of Companies Act 2013 and Rule 5 of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 has been appended as Annexure - 5to this Report.

 The Board acknowledges the continued assistance from the Bankers Cotton Yarn andCloth Dealers of the Company and Shareholders and appreciates the valuable servicesrendered by the employees at all levels.